Monetarism: Decline

 Monetarist ascendancy was brief, however.
 The period when major central banks focused on targeting the growth of money supply, reflecting monetarist theory, lasted only for a few years, in the US from 1979 to 1982.

 The money supply is useful as a policy target only if the relationship between money and nominal GDP, and therefore inflation, is stable and predictable.
 This implies that the velocity of money must be predictable.
 In the 1970s velocity had seemed to increase at a fairly constant rate, but in the 1980s and 1990s velocity became highly unstable, experiencing unpredictable periods of increases and declines.
 Consequently, the stable correlation between the money supply and nominal GDP broke down, and the usefulness of the monetarist approach came into question.
 Many economists who had been convinced by monetarism in the 1970s abandoned the approach after this experience.

 The changing velocity originated in shifts in the demand for money and created serious problems for the central banks.
 This provoked a thorough rethinking of monetary policy.
 In the early 1990s central banks started focusing on targeting inflation directly using the short-run interest rate as their central policy variable, abandoning earlier emphasis on money growth.
 The new strategy proved successful, and today most major central banks follow a flexible inflation targeting.

 Legacy

-Even though monetarism failed in practical policy, and the close attention to money growth which was at the heart of monetarist analysis is rejected by most economists today, some aspects of monetarism have found their way into modern mainstream economic thinking.
+Aspects of monetarism have found their way into modern mainstream economic thinking.
 Among them are the belief that controlling inflation should be a primary responsibility of the central bank.
 It is also widely recognized that monetary policy, as well as fiscal policy, can affect output in the short run.
 In this way, important monetarist thoughts have been subsumed into the new neoclassical synthesis or consensus view of macroeconomics that emerged in the 2000s.